metafates/mangal/README.md

 🦎 TUI & Inline modes.
 Use it as a standalone app or integrate with scripts

 🚀 It's fast.
-Parallel downloader is capable of downloading ~1GB per minute
+Mangal uses multithreading to speed up the process

 🍥 Integration with Anilist! __BETA__

+⏳ History mode

 🍿 This app is inspired by __awesome__ [ani-cli](https://github.com/pystardust/ani-cli).
 Check it out!